-U.S. Consumer Product Safety Commission data indicate that in 2005 more than 600 people were treated in hospitals for injuries received while grooming, walking, bridling, or saddling horses.
+U.S. Consumer Product Safety Commission data indicate that in 2005 more than 400 youth aged 18 years and younger were treated in hospitals for injuries received while grooming, walking, bridling, or saddling horses.
 Most injuries occurred when handlers were either kicked or stepped on by horses.